psqlpy-python/psqlpy/README.md

 ## Usage

 Usage is as easy as possible.
-Create new instance of PSQLPool, startup it and start querying.
+Create new instance of PSQLPool and start querying.
+You don't need to startup connection pool, the connection pool will create connections as needed.

 ```python
 from typing import Any